 In attempt to settle this debate, we’ve brought in some professional opinions.

-Matt Hoover, Director of Data Visualization: Matt sees R used as a more efficient math language, emphasis on the word “math”.
+Matt Hoover, Director of Data Visualization, Flywheel: Matt sees R used as a more efficient math language, emphasis on the word “math”.
 It can achieve in one line of code what Python needs several lines to accomplish.
-R’s speciality is research, statistics, and data analysis, so it’s more efficient on the stats side.
+R’s specialty is research, statistics, and data analysis, so it’s more efficient on the stats side.
 He continues, “Python is way more flexible as a language overall and can be used to do a wider range of things.”
-Matt sees R used in more learning settings than on the field, and sees Python used for more high level data science.
+Matt sees R used in more learning settings than on the field, and sees Python used for more high-level data science.

 Essentially, R is easier to learn and better on the math/statistics side, but overall Python has more capabilities.

-Gordon Summers, Senior Data Scientist: Gordon’s advice is a bit more far reaching.
+Gordon Summers, Senior Data Scientist, CAN: Gordon’s advice is a bit more far-reaching.
 He says, “The hardest thing about picking between Python and R isn’t choosing which one to start learning, it is in choosing when it is time to stop learning it”.
 Basically, Gordon’s advice is to not focus so much on which language to master, but instead realize that something new could come along at any time, so don’t invest too much time in one.

 If you work consistently with clean data, and your goal is to dissect the data and creative visualizations from it, go with R. If you have messy data that you need to “wrangle,” Python is more helpful.